 Online Payments for future Ala Carte Purchases

-Parents/guardians can make payments online using credit or debit cards or by e-checks at https://farmington.revtrak.net/ for ala carte purchases.
+Parents/guardians can make payments online using credit or debit cards or by e-checks https://farmington.familyportal.cloud for ala carte purchases.
 Online payments are preferred, but checks are also accepted.
-Please make checks payable to Farmington Public Schools with your child’s name and their id number in the memo section of the check.
+Please make checks payable to Farmington Public Schools with your child’s name and their ID number in the memo section of the check.
 There is a $20 fee for returned (NSF) checks.
-Parents may also view meal purchases at https://www.mealmagic.cloud/mylunchaccount/.
+Parents may also view meal purchases at https://farmington.familyportal.cloud.

-A doctor signed form must be sent into the Nutrition Services Office in order to accommodate food allergies.
+A doctor-signed form must be sent to the Nutrition Services Office in order to accommodate food allergies.
 This form can be found on our Nutrition Services web page under the food allergy tab.
 Please allow two weeks for review and implementation.